sal55/langs/Compilertest3.md

 This column has been added so that some trade-offs can be compared.
 Runtime is how long it took to execute:

-    fann(10)
+    fann(11)

 in a program containing just the one function.
+(This has been changed from fann(10) is timings were getting too small.
+That was chosen originally because I'd had interpreted languages too, and fann(11) was too challenging for some.)

 ### Exe Size